Katie Ali

 Katie litigates high-stakes and high-profile cases, and her work has frequently been the subject of national news.
 She is one of the founding partners of the firm and before that was a litigation partner at Hogan Lovells in Washington, D.C.

-Katie has briefed and argued systemic reform and civil rights issues in courts all over the country.
-While in private practice, she was selected to step away from her commercial practice for two years (2015-2017) to help manage her former firm’s U.S. pro bono practice.
-While in that role, Katie led several significant litigations, including a solitary confinement challenge that resulted in two landmark federal court decisions and served as the catalyst for a slew of follow-on suits.
+Katie has briefed and argued systemic reform and civil rights issues in courts across the country.
+Her work includes leading several major solitary confinement cases, one of which resulted in two landmark federal court decisions and served as the catalyst for a series of follow-on suits that she and others continue to litigate.
 She is frequently asked to speak and consult on issues relating to the criminal legal system and the death penalty, and is someone clients and other lawyers turn to when their cases are at the Hail Mary stage.

 Katie is a graduate of Harvard Law School and the University of California, Berkeley.
 She is licensed in the District of Columbia, California, and Virginia.